stevenglasford/demographic-bike-research/README.md

 Total number of seniors: 21180
 4.2% of the population has ambulatory disabilty

-This means that the population of Minneapolis 59.47% white, or 40.53% is non-white presenting
+According to the census the population of Minneapolis 59.47% white, or 40.53% is non-white presenting

 According to the small census that I compiled of Nicollet mall, 52.57% of the population is white, or 47.43% is non-white presenting

 This supports my hypthosis that the population that uses Nicollet mall skews towards the non-white population.
 Therefore closing nicollet mall would have a disproportionate affect on people of color.
+Furthermore, in this research it was found that only 26.12% of the people using the transit were white, meaning that 73.88% of the people using the transit on nicollet mall are non-white presenting.
+This high number of non-white people using transit indicates that the buses and trains are bringing a higher amount of integration into Nicollet mall.
+Furthermore, the higher number of non-white people using transit indicates that removing the transit options from Nicollet Mall should be considered to be a racist and systematic effort to exclude non-white people from using the downtown cooridor of Minneapolis.